 From the beginning of 1970’s to present day, rock and heavy metal hands have been immediately inspired from The Lord of the Rings.
 The popular 70’s band Led Zeppelin developed an array of songs including “The Battle of Evermore” and “Over the Hills and Far Away” with explicit references to the book, while Black Sabbath’s song “The Wizard” pays direct homage to the notable character Gandalf of The Lord of the Rings.
 Several bands created their names based off of the book, including heavy metal band Cirith Ungol, which created their name from one of the mountain passes found in Middle Earth.

 Since its initial release in the 1950’s, The Lord of the Rings has continued to have a huge impact on popular culture, especially in the 60’s and 70’s during the countercultural saga.
 Common phrases amongst young people in this era included “Frodo Lives!” and “Gandalf for President!”.

 Today, the book continues to make quite an impact on popular culture.
 Several parodies have been created including Veggie Tales episode “Lord of the Beans”, and South Park’s episode “The Return of the Fellowship of the Ring to the Two Towers”, as well as many others.

 Tiffany Faming is a passionate writer and English teacher.
 She loves to write on books, family, home décor, travel and saving money.
-She recommends Amazon coupons as a great way to save money on your book purchase.
 Please visit her blog posts and Google+ to see more amazing articles.